Combinatorial quantization of 4d 2-Chern-Simons theory II: Quantum invariants of higher ribbons in $D^4$: Higher-algebra of dense 2-holonomies/2-monodromies

 An immediate consequence of \textbf{Theorem \ref{brmon}} is that 2-monodromy states --- namely the \textit{closed} Wilson surface states --- commute with all other 2-graph states.
-In the context of \textit{Remark \ref{2tangle}}, it means that the "closed-surface sector" of 2-Chern-Simons theory is contained within the \textit{$E_2$-centre} $Z_2(\operatorname{Mod}^*_\mathsf{Meas}(\mathbb{U}_q\G))$; this will be made precise in the companion work.
+In the context of \textit{Remark \ref{2tangle}}, it means that the "closed-surface sector" of 2-Chern-Simons theory is contained within the \textit{$E_2$-centre} $Z_2(\operatorname{Mod}^*_\mathsf{Meas}(\mathbb{U}_q\G))$.
 This fact is a concrete manifestation of the general idea that the closed-brane sector of higher-dimensional QFT lies, in an appropriate sense, in the centre of the open-brane sector \cite{Kong:2011jf}.